DariiaVyshenska/Mahno/README.txt

 - Change your personal user information (email and/or password, location, phone, skills)
 - search for people with specific skill.
 - Open or close requests for help based on specific skill.
-- a lot of features yet to be implemented.
-However, I've decided to open this project for the public for the duration of my job hunt.

 Information on how to start this application
 - To run this application (in a development mode), you’ll need to have PostgreSQL, ruby, and bundler installed on your computer.